erieoutingclub/erieoutingclub.github.io/_posts/2020-01-05-my-second-post.md

 **The Outing Club had a hike at the Pennsula on the first Sunday of 2020.
 We met at the Lighthouse Parking lot and started on the side walk trail.
 But over half accross we encountered a problem.The trail was flooded.
-So we had through cut  throught the wood to the next availabe trail.
+So we had through cut  throught the woods to the next availabe trail.
 We also notice that beaver were cutting down trees in the area.**

 ![hiking on the sidewalk trail](https://i.imgur.com/8Sc0SARl.jpg)